-Lighting FCP 005
+Lighting

+Monitoring Procedures

-- ✓ An adequate light intensity is provided to ensure that the turkeys can find the feed and water. - ✓ Lighting is provided with minimal shadowing. - ✓ Light fixtures are kept clean, with all bulbs/fixtures in working condition to provide the expected light level. - ✓ Daytime lighting levels allow turkeys to be visually inspected without difficulty.
+Visual Check: ✓ An adequate light intensity is provided to ensure that the turkeys can find the feed and water. ✓ Lighting is provided with minimal shadowing. ✓ Light fixtures are kept clean, with all bulbs/fixtures in working condition to provide the expected light level. ✓ Daytime lighting levels allow turkeys to be visually inspected without difficulty.
+Deviation and Corrective Action If the lighting program is not being followed, corrective actions are taken following established SOPs.
+All corrective actions and the date(s) that they were performed are noted.

-Bird Behaviour:

-- ✓ Light intensity too high: feather pecking, flighty behavior. - ✓ Light intensity too low: poor feed intakes, poor growth and feed conversion.
+Bird Behaviour: ✓ Light intensity too high: feather pecking, flighty behavior. ✓ Light intensity too low: poor feed intakes, poor growth and feed conversion.

+Related Documentation and Records

+Other: